rsmp-nordic/rsmp_website/pages/activity_plan.md

 ### Finland
 Fintraffic, 2 hours/week.
-City of Oulu, hours to be determined.
+City of Oulu, 2 hours/week.

 ### France
 French Department of Transport, hours to be determined.